 The National Historic Preservation Act was established in 1966 to ensure the protection of cultural and historic resources, including archaeological resources.
 The act established the Advisory Council on Historic Preservation and authorized the creation and maintenance of a National Register of Historic Places (National Register).
-The National Register is composed of districts, sites, buildings, structures, and objects that are significant in American history, architecture, archaeology, engineering, and culture.
-Cultural resources are defined as prehistoric or historic archaeological sites, buildings, structures, districts, artifacts, or other physical evidence of human activity considered to be important to a culture, subculture, or community for scientific, traditional, religious, or other reasons.
+The National Register is composed of districts, sites, buildings, structures, and objects that are significant in American history, architecture, archaeological sites, buildings, structures, districts, artifacts, or other physical evidence of human activity considered to be important to a culture, subculture, or community for scientific, traditional, religious, or other reasons.